What’s Driving Hearables Growth?

 Existing Real Estate

-What many people don’t realize is that hundreds of millions of headphones are sold every year.
-In fact, in 2016 over 320M headphones were sold, not including those bundled with mobile phones.
+What many people don’t realize is that hundreds of millions of headphones are sold every year, not including those bundled with mobile phones.

 This provides significant “existing real estate” that can be upgraded to hearable devices in standard product upgrade cycles.
 This is very different from the wearables market, which is creating a new category, new products and new adoption cycles.